viertel97/twitter-classification/README.md

 ## Further improvements
 - Adaption the anonymization method - the current one (Presidio Analyzer) creates reuses the same anonymization for the same name.
 Therefore, "John" will always be <PERSON_0> and "Jane" will always be <PERSON_1>.
 Maybe replacing the original names with fake names would be a better approach.
-- Automatically detect language of the tweet and switch model accordingly
+- Automatically detect language of the tweet and switch NER model accordingly
-- Hyperparameter tuning
+- Hyperparameter tuning of LLM fine-tuning
+- Using LLM evaluation framework to evaluate and test the model (eg. DeepEval)